-More specifically the new provision enables the Foreign Service to either refuse or limit its consular assistance to a person, if:
+The new provision in the Act on the Foreign Service provides a legal basis for refusing or limiting consular assistance to a person when:

-- a person has been in a conflict zone without prior permission or creditable purpose, - a person has been denied a (renewal of) passport by Danish authorities, e.g. if there is reason to believe that the person concerned intends to travel to a conflict zone to join a terrorist movement, - a person has been convicted or detained in custody in absentia (by a Danish court) for i.a. acts of terrorism or treason. - information from i.a. the Danish Security and Intelligence Agency, or other relevant Danish or foreign authorities, gives reason to believe that a person meets the criteria.
+- a person has been in a conflict zone without prior permission or creditable purpose, - a person has been denied a (renewal of) passport by Danish authorities, e.g. if there is reason to believe that the person concerned intends to travel to a conflict zone to join a terrorist movement, - a person has been convicted or detained in custody in absentia (by a Danish court) for i.a. acts of terrorism or treason, - information from i.a. the Danish Security and Intelligence Agency, or other relevant Danish or foreign authorities, gives reason to believe that a person meets the criteria.